HsHs-dev/MIT-Software-Construction-6.031/NOTES.md

 - In terms of ADT this would be translated to:
   * creators and producers must establish the invariant for new object instances; and
   * mutators, observers, and producers must preserve the invariant for existing object instances.

+- The invariant of and ADT is true if:
+  1. established by creators and producers;
+  2. preserved by mutators, observers, and producers; and
+  3. no representation exposure occurs